Maksim Kabakou - stock.adobe.com

 GorillaStack’s Spira called for cloud users to carefully review different cloud offerings to ensure they have one that meets the requirements of data that will be stored there.

-Pooyan Asgari, chief data officer of Domain Group, said Australian enterprises were “not that mature” in terms of its approach to cloud management and use of data, ranking most businesses an “early stage two” out of a possible four stages of maturity.
+Pooyan Asgari, chief data officer of Domain Group, said Australian enterprises were “not that mature” in terms of their approach to cloud management and use of data, ranking most businesses an “early stage two” out of a possible four stages of maturity.

 He stressed the importance of cloud computing as it makes information easier to access and share, but noted that this often required businesses to add another layer to their infrastructure – using systems such as Snowflake to get a single view of data across multiple clouds.